 - insurance, such as landlords’ policies for buildings, contents and public liability

 - costs of services (including wages for cleaners and gardeners, gas safety inspections,

 - letting agent fees and property management fees

 - legal fees for lets of a year or less, or for renewing a lease for less than 50 years

 You can read the complete list of allowable expenses here.

-2. The same property has a different value in different seasons – plan to bring your property to the market when it stands the best chance of achieving its full potential.
+2. The same property has a different rental value in different seasons – plan to bring your property to the market when it stands the best chance of achieving its full potential.

 You can sometimes control the time of the year your property is expected to be vacant, which has a significant implication on your rental income, by as much as 30%.